JaakkoLipp/SYS-Projects/README.md

 #### disclaimers and sources

 All programs have been tested to compile and work with -Wall -Werror in gcc.
-Generative AI was used to generate markdown and improve parts of the documentation, and to refine and improve code readability and structure.
+Generative AI was used to help create and improve the documentation, and to refine and improve code readability and structure.
 AI was used as a teaching tool and some information may be based on AI generated content.